Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_lifecycle_configuration.md

 # Resource: aws_s3_bucket_lifecycle_configuration

-Manages an independent configuration resource for S3 bucket lifecycle configuration.
+Manages an S3 bucket lifecycle configuration.
 For more information about lifecycle management, see [user documentation][lifecycle-management].

 An S3 lifecycle configuration consists of one or more lifecycle rules.
 Each rule consists of the following: